How I Helped My Students Assess Their Own Writing

 Conclusion

 In closing, prior to assigning this paper next time, we will create a rubric, have student exemplars ready and review writing guidelines.
-We will allow for more time prior to the paper submission, giving students the opportunity to revise, self-review and peer review.
-Chad and I are looking forward to this assignment again and like our students, we’re grateful for a chance to self-reflect and another chance to get it right.
+We will allow for more time prior to the paper submission, allowing students to revise, self-review and peer review.
+Chad and I are looking forward to this assignment again, and like our students, we’re grateful for a chance to self-reflect and get it right.